builder555/PineSAM/Readme.md

 * Find the [local IP address](https://lifehacker.com/how-to-find-your-local-and-external-ip-address-5833108) of the device running the app
 * open http://\<ip-address\>:8080/settings.html on another device on the same network
+* this works to run PineSAM on an iPhone or Android phone if you don't want to install python on the phone.

 ## Known issues